nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 1. In Xcode, open your **App.Delegate.m** file.
 1. Add `#import "Branch.h"` at the top to import the Branch framework.
+1. Create the following new methods:
 1. Find the line beginning with:

 {% highlight objc %}
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:
 {% endhighlight %}

-Underneath this line, add the following snippet:
+- Underneath this line, add the following snippet:

 {% highlight objc %}
 Branch *branch = [Branch getInstance];